 Conflict sensitivity is an approach to delivering humanitarian, development and political assistance that incorporates a nuanced understanding of the peace and conflict context in order to minimise the risk of assistance worsening conflict dynamics, and to maximise opportunities to contribute to sustainable peace.

-PCi’s Conflict Sensitive Assistance programme in Libya, which has been running since 2012, helps international implementers and donors working in Libya to be more conflict sensitive by:
+PCi’s Conflict Sensitive Assistance (CSA)programme in Libya, which has been running since 2012, helps international implementers and donors working in Libya to be more conflict sensitive by:

 - maintaining an online national-level peace and conflict-factor analysis accessible to international assistance providers working on Libya